 Hoarding Animals

 Animal hoarding is a specific subtype of hoarding that is prevalent in people with hoarding disorder.
-Statistics from 2016 cite that approximately 40% of hoarders were also hoarding animals.3 Signs of animal hoarding are the same as the signs of object hoarding.
-An animal hoarder’s living space will look the same as a general hoarder with the addition of having an abnormal number of pets, usually cats.
+Statistics from 2016 cite that approximately 40% of hoarders were also hoarding animals.6 An animal hoarder’s living space will look the same as a general hoarder with the addition of having an abnormal number of pets, usually cats.

-The following indicators in the home will stand out:4
+The following indicators in the home will stand out:7

 - A strong smell of urine; dried feces, urine, and vomit